collocations.org

 The causes of social distress include inadequate housing.

-VERB + DISTRESS
+VERB + distress

-cause (sb) | feel, suffer
+cause (sb)

-the distress that she felt when her parents argued The animals suffer great pain and distress when hunted.
+the distress that she felt when her parents argued

 show (signs of)